Amir-Shamsi/cpu-scheduling-algorithm/README.md

 <br>

-## Program Input File
+## Program Input
-must be a comma-separated values (.csv) and the columns must be like this:
+Input data must be entered through a comma-separated values (.csv) and the columns must be like this:

 | process_id | arrival_time | cpu_time1 | io_time | cpu_time2 |
 | :---: | :---: | :---: | :---: | :---: |